coldtype/coldtype/README.md

 `coldtype examples/simplest.py`

-When you run this, it should pop up a window that displays the result of the code.
+When you run this code, it should pop up a window that displays the result of the code.

 ### Some thoughts about that code

 You may look at that code and think to yourself: _wtf_.
 Yes, that is an appropriate reaction.
 Conventional wisdom in the programming world is that, when balancing the readability and writeability of code, the scales should be tipped towards _readable_.
 Here the scales are tipped the other way, because coldtype is meant as a **design idiom** for Python.
-The output of a coldtype program is not a piece of software that you’ll have to maintain for years to come; the output is a video, or an image, or something like that — an artifact.
-You may want to read a coldtype program again one day, but only for the purpose of learning or plagiarizing your past self.
+The output of a coldtype program is not a piece of software that you’ll have to maintain for years to come.
+The output is a video, or an image, or something like that — an artifact.
+You may want to read a coldtype program again one day, but only for the purpose of learning from or plagiarizing your past self.

 ## How does Coldtype work?